Bass Museum: Expansions

 In 1980, art historian Diane Camber was hired as Executive Director of the museum, following a time of turmoil after concerns were raised over attributions in the collection.
 Following a series of published reports casting doubts upon the authenticity of many of the pieces in the collection of paintings, a group of citizens asked the Art Dealers Association early in 1969 for an independent appraisal.
 In 1973, the Miami Beach City Council temporarily closed the Museum before reopening in January 1980.

 For the next thirty years, Camber worked to obtain AAM accreditation, produce scholarly exhibitions and successfully run a capital campaign for a building expansion, developing the museum into a significant cultural institution.
 Renovations took place in 2001, and a 16000 sqft expansion designed by Arata Isozaki was inaugurated with the exhibition Globe Miami Island in 2002.

 In 2013, the Bass announced a $7.5 million grant from the City of Miami Beach to begin a second phase of transformation and expansion.
 The museum closed for construction in May 2015 and opened on October 29, 2017.
 The $12 million expansion designed by David Gauld increased the programmable space by almost 50 percent, adding four new galleries of 4100 sqft; Isozaki served as design consultant.
 As part of a rebranding, the Bass removed "Museum of Art" from its name.
+In December 2017, the museum received a $500,000 donation from Riccardo and Tatyana Silva to support the institution's endowment fund.
+Following this contribution, the Bass named a first-floor gallery the "Riccardo and Tatyana Silva Gallery".

 In 2022, the Bass received $20.1 million in city-issued funds as part of a municipal general obligation bond that voters authorized in the US midterm elections; it will be used to add a new wing to the museum's building for additional exhibition space.